Drinking Coffee Doesn’t Raise the Risk of DeathPBFY

 These companies who produce caffeine-enhanced products have most certainly caught a whiff of the latest studies.
 The recent study that was done could easily be incorporated into any commercial or advert to entice their customers to buy more coffee products.

-Recently, California officials also concluded that coffee is not the risky drink that history makes it out to be.
-A proposed regulation brought to the debate’s forefront was that coffee does not pose any significant risk in terms of cancer development, although there are carcinogens present after each cup of coffee is brewed.
+Recently, California officials also concluded that coffee is not the risky drink that history has made it out to be.
+A proposed regulation was brought to the fore that states that coffee does not pose any significant risk in terms of cancer development, although there are carcinogens present after each cup of coffee is brewed.
 The evidence that this cancer-causing chemical is responsible for increased risk of cancer development is unwarranted.
 In fact, over 1000 studies that were conducted in recent years showed that coffee could actually be preventing cancer.